Skills needed for filmmaking

 1. Creative and Technical Knowledge:

-Staying up to date and informed with new technology and equipment.
+Staying up to date and informed about new technology and equipment.

 Exploring new techniques to capture a subject or story.